Substra/substra-documentation/docs/source/documentation/orchestrator/index.rst

 The distributed orchestration is based on a private blockchain using Hyperledger Fabric, while the centralized orchestration is hosted by a central Postgres database.

-In both cases, the orchestration stores only non-sensitive metadata of the Substra assets, makes it possible to verify the integrity of the assets and ensures that the permissions on the assets are respected.
+In both cases, the orchestration stores only non-sensitive metadata of the Substra assets, making it possible to verify the integrity of the assets and ensures that the permissions on the assets are respected.

 Distributed orchestration enables trustless verification of the integrity of assets (functions, model, data), but it requires connections between organizations, and introduces a network overhead.
 It's not possible to upgrade a Substra network when using distributed orchestration.